microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.DequantizeLinear"></a><a name="com.microsoft.dequantizelinear">**com.microsoft.DequantizeLinear**</a>

-  The linear dequantization operator.
-It consumes a quantized data, a scale, a zero point and computes the full precision data.
-  The dequantization formula is y = (x - x_zero_point) * x_scale.
-  Scale and zero point must have same shape.
-They must be either scalar (per tensor) or 1-D tensor (per 'axis').

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.